alphagov/notifications-net-client/DOCUMENTATION.md

 If you leave out the `olderThanId` argument, the client returns the most recent 250 notifications.

-The client only returns notifications that are 7 days old or less.
+The client only returns notifications that are 7 days old or newer.
 If the notification specified in this argument is older than 7 days, the client returns an empty `ReceivedTextListResponse` response.

 ### Response

-If the request to the client is successful, the client returns a `ReceivedTextListResponse` that returns all received text messages. _Any further methods on this?_
+If the request to the client is successful, the client returns a `ReceivedTextListResponse` that returns all received text messages.

 ```csharp
 public List<ReceivedText> receivedTextList;